kostasliutkus/lua-weather-app/README.md

 ### Install dependencies:

 Set up LuaSQL SQLite3 as per your environment.
-Obtain an API key from a weather provider (e.g., OpenWeatherMap).
+Obtain an API key from OpenWeatherMap.org

 Create the SQLite database:
 `sqlite3 forecast.db`